Ahmed al-Sharaa : The Evolution of a Syrian War Leader

 HTS overthrew the regime of Bashar al-Assad in just 12 days and took Damascus on December 8, 2024.
 Al-Jolani became Syria’s number one figure—but how have his intentions for Syria evolved, and what is his current ideology?

-The documents reveal that he was arrested by U.S. forces in Mosul on May 14, 2005, under the false identity of Amjad Muzaffar Hussein al-Nuaymi, and was held at Camp Bucca until his handover to Iraqi authorities in April 2010.
+The documents reveal that he was arrested by U.S. forces in Mosul on May 14, 2005, under the false identity of Amjad Muzaffar Hussein al-Nuaymi, and held at Camp Bucca until his handover to Iraqi authorities in April 2010.
 He was released on March 13, 2011, just two days before the outbreak of the Syrian revolution.
-This information corroborates what Ahmed al-Sharaa stated in interviews and contradicts the rumor that he became the Islamic State’s operations commander in Nineveh after his release.
+These documents confirm what he stated in interviews ( that he remained in detention until 2011), but do not verify whether he returned directly to Syria after his release.
+On this point, sources diverge: some claim he briefly held a leadership role within the Islamic State in Iraq, particularly in Nineveh Province, while others suggest that Abu Bakr al-Baghdadi sent him to Syria to help establish a local branch of the organization, which would later become Jabhat al-Nusra.

 Abu Bakr al-Baghdadi, the former head of ISIS, was also detained at Camp Bucca in 2004.
-Like Baghdadi, Sharaa is believed to have strengthened his networks in this prison environment, described by several analysts as a “jihadist incubator.”
+Like him, Sharaa is believed to have strengthened his networks in this prison environment, described by several analysts as a “jihadist incubator”.

 His Intentions

-Interviewed in 2014 by Al-Jazeera, he declared that Syria should be governed by their interpretation of Sharia law and that minorities such as Christians, Druze, or Alawites would not be considered.
-Ten years later, he gave a more diplomatic speech, stating that ethnic minorities would be protected and would have a place in society.
+In a 2013 interview with Al Jazeera, Ahmed al-Sharaa stated that Syria should be governed according to their interpretation of Sharia law, excluding minorities such as Christians, Druze, or Alawites.
+However, in a more recent interview with the BBC, he expressed a more diplomatic stance, asserting that ethnic minorities would be protected and have a place in Syrian society.

-When questioned about the Taliban regime, he responded that it was a completely different society, with different cultures and ways of thinking, and that the Afghans are a tribal society where the tribe plays an important role in power.
-Regarding women's education, he explained that his group, which has been in control of the Idlib province for the past several years, has seen women make up more than 60% of the students.
-On the issue of alcohol, he said that a legislative committee would be responsible for establishing a constitution and making decisions.
-As for the issue of the veil, he replied that there are far more important problems for Syria, such as rebuilding infrastructure, hospitals, businesses, and the return of exiles.
+When asked about the Taliban regime, he explained that it represents a completely different society, with distinct cultures and ways of thinking, and that Afghans are a tribal society where tribes play a key role in power.
+Regarding women's education, he noted that in the areas his group has controlled in Idlib province for several years, women make up over 60% of the students.
+On the issue of alcohol, he stated that a legislative committee would be responsible for establishing a constitution and making decisions.
+Concerning the veil, he emphasized that Syria faces more pressing problems, such as rebuilding infrastructure, hospitals, businesses, and facilitating the return of exiles.

-He stated that the development of a constitution and the organization of potential elections could take four years, and he invited all armed factions to lay down their weapons and dissolve all battalions, including his own, HTS.
+He also said that developing a constitution and organizing potential elections could take up to four years and invited all armed factions to lay down their weapons and dissolve their brigades, including his own, Hayat Tahrir al-Sham (HTS).

-Ahmed al-Sharaa, who no longer wants to be called by his kunya, has attracted a lot of attention since he became the Syrian leader.
-Some see him as a Mossad agent who fought the Hezbollah and the Iranians while overthrowing an enemy regime of Israel.
-Others view him as a puppet of Erdogan, who might resolve the problem with the Kurds.
-Is he a jihadist leader disguised as a politician, as some believe, or an ambitious revolutionary who has repented for his past allegiances?
-And most importantly, is he sincere in his statements about a more democratic Syria?
-Only the coming months and years will tell, so it is crucial to keep a close eye on Syria.
+Since becoming the Syrian leader, Ahmed al-Sharaa—who no longer wishes to be referred to by his kunya—has drawn significant attention.
+Some view him as a Mossad agent who fought Hezbollah and Iran while overthrowing a regime hostile to Israel.
+Others see him as a puppet of Erdogan, potentially capable of addressing the Kurdish issue.
+Is he a jihadist leader disguised as a politician, or an ambitious revolutionary who has renounced his past allegiances?
+Most importantly, is he sincere in his statements about a more democratic Syria?
+Only the coming months and years will tell, making it crucial to closely monitor developments in the country.

 Idlib Syria by Osama Naser

-She was also present at the 4th Antalya Diplomacy Forum in Turkey (April 11, 2025), where she met again with Emine Erdoğan and took part in initiatives such as the signing of a declaration for the "Zero Waste" project, which aims to promote environmental and social causes.
+On April 11, 2025, she attended the 4th Antalya Diplomacy Forum in Turkey, meeting again with Emine Erdoğan and participating in initiatives such as the signing of a declaration for the “Zero Waste” project, promoting environmental and social causes.